Paving Sealing Solutions - Online Shop

 f.i.‘Impregnation’ Type Paving Sealers

 Even the aforementioned ‘natural stone enthusiasts’ can frequently understand and agree with this approach, and so these impregnation sealer type products are increasingly considered acceptable, much better and increasingly preferred for stone protection in the modern environment.
 They will provide a high level of protection, maintaining the natural stone appearance, through effectively sealing the paved surfaces internally.
-Whilst certainly not cheap, their cost should always be considered in relation to their ‘invisible’ protection, extended service life and the ease of eventual reapplication, but only after many years, which seems reasonable to us.
+Whilst certainly not cheap, their cost should always be considered in relation to their ‘invisible’ protection, extended service life and the ease of eventual reapplication, but which is only required after many years, all of which seems reasonable to us.

 f.ii.
 ‘Surface Coating’ Type Paving Sealers: